robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 “Regardless,” she said.
 “We need a plan.
 There’s no negotiating with someone who thinks the world is an argument he can’t lose.”

 My hands tightened around the mug.
-Sarah stood and went to the small table by the door.
-She tapped her phone, then set it down with care.
+Sarah went to the small table by the door and picked up her phone.

 “Leave your ringer on,” she said.
-“And leave your phone in the kitchen."
-She pressed her lips together.
+“And leave your phone here, next to mine."

 I stared at her.